-Black box approach of “here is what I want and see you in a few months” is the recipe for a failure unless you are way too lucky to have a perfect freelancer.
+Black box approach of “here is what I want and see you in a few months” is the recipe for failure unless you are way too lucky to have a perfect freelancer.

 For success, follow your planning, risks, and issues very closely.
 The above are the main pillars of successful project management.
-Remember that you cannot have a good grip on on-time and on-budget product development unless you have a good project management in place.
+Remember that you cannot have a good grip on on-time and on-budget product development unless you have good project management in place.